 This course is designed to provide the student with advanced knowledge and skills to meet the needs of most injury situations when emergency first aid and care is critical to saving a life and minimizing the severity of injuries.
 The course includes examining risk management, prevention strategies, various risk factors related to sports and exercise, and discussion of personal safety and accident prevention.
-Pre-requisite: at least Junior classification, ENGL 102 and HLTH 120/CPR certification.
+Prerequisite: HLTH 120.
 Fall.